 - Preparation of paper records for storage at the University of Warwick

-If you have any queries, or would like further advice, about Records Management at the University please contact the University Records Management Advisor.
+If you have any queries, or would like further advice, about information and records management at the University please contact the University Information and Records Management Advisor.

 Data Protection Officerdpo@warwick.ac.uk